Forms and Funding

 Book Proposal Development

-The Office of Research and Syracuse University Humanities Center invite all full-time scholars with book projects in the pipeline from any discipline/field to submit a request for support to enroll in the Book Proposal Shortcut led by Laura Portwood-Stacer of Manuscript Works, author of The Book Proposal Book.
+The Office of Research and Syracuse University Humanities Center invited full-time scholars with book projects in the pipeline from any discipline/field to submit a request for support to enroll in the Book Proposal Shortcut led by Laura Portwood-Stacer of Manuscript Works, author of The Book Proposal Book.

-If you’re hoping to pitch your book to a scholarly publisher, support for this program enables you to gain access to Laura Portwood-Stacer's structured curriculum to help you stay on track as you identify target presses, draft your book proposal, and make a submission plan.
+Support for this program enables access to Laura Portwood-Stacer's structured curriculum to help you stay on track as you identify target presses, draft your book proposal, and make a submission plan.
 This is a self-paced, online course designed so that you work independently and at your own pace.

-Shortcut enrollees will be invited to periodic live Q&As that Dr. Portwood-Stacer holds via Zoom a few times per year (tentatively scheduled to begin in September 2025).
-These sessions provide a further opportunity to interact with Dr. Portwood-Stacer, meet fellow participants, and ask any specific questions you may have about book proposals, scholarly publishing, and your own publication journey.
+Shortcut enrollees are invited to periodic live Q&As via Zoom as an opportunity to interact with Dr. Portwood-Stacer, meet fellow participants, and ask any specific questions you may have about book proposals, scholarly publishing, and your own publication journey.

 Syracuse Symposium